 As brands recover from the early impacts of the Covid-19 pandemic, many of them are rushing to invest in brand building.

 Throughout 2020, companies cut their investments in branding as they pivoted their product offerings and adjusted their marketing campaigns.
 Almost half of marketers cut their overall marketing spend in the latter half of the year.
-But now they need to remind audiences about their brand and what it’s all about.
+But in 2021, they began to start reminding audiences about their brand – and this is expected to continue into 2022.

 Even companies in struggling industries, like travel, are beginning to invest in brand promotion.
 For many, it’s all they can do in the short-term.
 But even if demand remains low, brands need to stay at the forefront of their target audience’s mind.
 This important so that they’re in a favourable position when spending picks up once again.

 With so many sales taking place on marketplaces, brand building is a strategic way to get audiences searching for your products wherever they shop.
-You can add a ‘Where to buy’ button to your own platforms enabling shoppers to buy products through their preferred channels.
+Solutions, such as a ‘Where to buy’ button are a great way to elevate brand building as they enable shoppers to buy products through their preferred channels.

 5. eCommerce tech is the future

 Over the past decade, VC firms have been investing heavily in scalable eCommerce platforms and tools.
 In 2018, 2019 and 2020, they invested $3.2 billion, $2.6 billion and $1.6 billion respectively.

 Now, because of the acceleration of eCommerce that’s taken place during the pandemic, they are keen to see products deployed before growth slows.
 So expect to see more advanced tools and features become available in the next year or two.

 On the part of those using eCommerce tech, research suggests that retailers are primarily investing in customer-facing technology.
 Think tools for customer service, customer analytics, marketing, sales and supply chain management.
 Brands who manufacture goods will be more focused on sales and marketing systems.